Tetralogy of Fallot: Additional anomalies

-Tetralogy of Fallot with pulmonary atresia (pseudotruncus arteriosus) is a severe variant in which there is complete obstruction (atresia) of the right ventricular outflow tract, causing an absence of the pulmonary trunk during embryonic development.
-In these individuals, blood shunts completely from the right ventricle to the left where it is pumped only through the aorta.
+Tetralogy of Fallot with pulmonary atresia (pseudotruncus arteriosus) is a severe variant of which complete obstruction (atresia) of the right ventricular outflow tract occurs, causing an absence of the pulmonary trunk during embryonic development.
+In these individuals, blood shunts completely from the right ventricle to the left, where it is pumped only through the aorta.
 The lungs are perfused via extensive collaterals from the systemic arteries, and sometimes also via the ductus arteriosus.